babbageclunk/bytebeat/README.txt

-I've also added an index operator (!!, stolen from Haskell) to match some of the programs I saw online that got interesting patterns by indexing into char arrays, like "2345"[t >> 10].
-To avoid the complication of string handling, !! takes a number and an index, and returns the digit at that index (modulo the length of the number, to prevent errors).
+I've also added an index operator (!!, stolen from Haskell) to match some of the programs I saw online that got interesting patterns by indexing into char arrays, like "2345"[t >> 10]. !! takes a number and an index, and returns the digit at that index (modulo the length of the number, to prevent errors).
 It gets converted into index(number, idx) in infix notation.
+(I did that rather than just using Python's [] operation because using types other than numbers would make it trickier to mutate the programs and still guarantee valid output.)